7 Things to Consider When Applying for Hospital Tenders

 Bid Writing Support

-Once you’ve found the perfect hospital tender for your business, our Hudson Succeed division can continue to support you.
+Once you’ve found a hospital tender for your business, we can support you through the NHS tendering process.
 We offer a variety of healthcare bid writing services to suit your requirements.
 From passing the PQQ to finalising your ITT response, our team are ready to help.

 Our bid writers have an 87% success rate and over 40 years of bidding experience.
 We offer tender support through four services: